ZRich97/SpeedGame/README.md

 Run using command:

-appletviewer -J-Djava.security.policy=applet.policy MyWebpage.html
+appletviewer MyWebpage.html

-when in proper directory
+when in /SpeedGame/src